|A. Sarah Hreha

 · 2010: Gerald Fink, whose work in yeast genetics advanced the field of molecular genetics

-· 2009: Janet Davison Rowley, for her seminal discoveries in molecular oncology
+· 2009: Janet Davison Rowley, for seminal discoveries in molecular oncology

-· 2007: Maynard V. Olson, for his contributions to genome science
+· 2007: Maynard V. Olson, for contributions to genome science

-· 2006: Elizabeth H. Blackburn, for studies of telomeres and telomerase, and science advocacy
+· 2006: Elizabeth H. Blackburn, for studies of telomeres and telomerase, and her science advocacy

-· 2005: Robert H. Waterston, for his pivotal role in the Human Genome Project
+· 2005: Robert H. Waterston, for a pivotal role in the Human Genome Project

 · 2004: Mary-Claire King, for three major findings in modern genetics: the similarity of the human and chimpanzee genomes, finding a gene that predisposes to breast cancer, and forensic genetics.

-· 2003: David Botstein, a driving force in modern genetics who established the ground rules for human genetic mapping
+· 2003: David Botstein, for establishing the ground rules for human genetic mapping

 · 2002: H. Robert Horvitz, who defined genetic pathways responsible for programmed cell death